 Cold sores, known as recurrent labial herpes in medical speak, are painful and embarrassing for anyone unlucky enough to catch them.
 Moreover, they’re highly infectious, so if this is you, kiss responsibly.
-It’s little comfort that you’d be one of 3.7 billion people worldwide to be infected with them (2012).
+It’s little comfort that you’d be one of 3.7 billion people worldwide to be infected with them.

-These sores are caused by Herpes Simplex Virus 1 (HSV-1); HSV-2 is the strain that causes their genital counterpart, which is as bad as it sounds.
-Fortunately, AiCuris is developing a cure for these viruses: Pritelivir just reached its primary endpoint in Phase I as a topical treatment for HSV-1, outperforming those currently available (valacyclovir) without causing any long-lasting irritation.
+These sores are caused by herpes simplex virus 1 (HSV-1), whereas HSV-2 is the strain that causes their genital counterpart, which is as bad as it sounds.
+Fortunately, AiCuris is developing a cure for these viruses.
+Pritelivir reached its primary endpoint in Phase I as a topical treatment for HSV-1, outperforming those currently available (valacyclovir) without causing any long-lasting irritation.
 This trial will also be included as part of a second Phase II trial for an oral treatment targeting HSV-2.

-Both Pritelivir and its predecessors work by inhibiting the virus’s helicase-primase complex.
+Both pritelivir and its predecessors work by inhibiting the virus’s helicase-primase complex.
 This effectively terminates DNA elongation prematurely, preventing the replication of the virus.
-Current standard HSV treatments have been nucleoside analogues (e.g. acyclovir and its prodrug valacyclovir), but Pritelivir is a derived from a totally different class of small molecule as a thiazolylamide.
+Current standard HSV treatments have been nucleoside analogs (e.g. acyclovir and its prodrug valacyclovir), but pritelivir is a derived from a totally different class of small molecule as a thiazolylamide.

-Since its foundation as a spin-off from Bayer, AiCuris has been focused on developing treatments and cures for infectious diseases, including HSV, Hepatitis B, and adenoviruses.
-They are also interested in neutralising the threat of resistant pathogens like MRSA.
-To hear more about the company, check out our interview the the CEO last winter.
+Since its foundation as a spin-off from Bayer, AiCuris has been focused on developing treatments and cures for infectious diseases, including hepatitis B, adenoviruses and human cytomegalovirus (hCMV), the latter in partnership with MSD.
+The company is also interested in neutralizing the threat of antibiotic-resistant pathogens like MRSA.
+To hear more about the company, check out our interview with the CEO last winter.